matt-152/borgsafe/README.md

 The script will version any changes to the content, but deliberately ignores metadata.
 This behavior can be changed by editing the "curDirHash" function.

 The target borg repo is set in a variable at the top of the script.
 The script produces timestamped archives; the prefix used is also set as a variable at the top of the script.
+These top-level parameters may also be set as environment variables externally.